nickpdemarco/sh_tools/README.md

 Either way that's too much typing.

 #### Installation ####
 Download or copy over the file zshup.sh.
 Bear in mind that only zsh is supported for now.
 Put the file in a directory anywhere that works for you.
 Personally, I keep it in `/usr/local/bin/zshupsrc`.
-Run
+You can run:

-`$ ln -s /path/to/zshup.sh /usr/local/bin/up`
+`$ mv /path/to/zshup.sh /usr/local/bin/up`

-To create a symlink called `up`.
+`$ chmod +x /usr/local/bin/up`

 #### Usage ####
 Back to our earlier example, if you wanted to get from